I love giving feedback on first chapters of novels, especially in the young adult genre, and especially to young writers.

 Hard-won Tip: If you continue to write and feel really depleted, it’s the sign you ARE off track and at least you now know for sure.

 2. Suss out where/when/how you feel inspired and spend some quality time there.
 For some reason I feel my thoughts are set free in three places—walking, driving (only on a road trip, where I know I’m going somewhere “new” to find one of the lost pieces of myself), or listening to live music with a crowd of people.
-I hear lyrics and lines over what they’re singing.
+Sometimes I even hear lyrics and lines over what they’re singing.
 Take your phone with you in case you want to dictate, but do let the voice talk a while before you try to pin it down.

 3. This is a related strategy to 2.
 Go somewhere or do something where that inspired voice can yell!
 It’s like singing.
 Your literary lungs need to be full of air before you belt out the notes.
-Your voice wants to yell, and risk-take, and scat, and free-form, but it’s become shy with all that pressure of working itself into a novel arc and making so you’ll finally be famous/published/good enough/rich/finally worth of your parents’ love, etc. Let that voice yell—over music or a buzzsaw or live music or out the car window—let it yell loud until it’s hoarse.
+Your voice wants to yell, and risk-take, and scat, and free-form, but it’s become shy with all that pressure of working itself into a novel arc so that you’ll finally be famous/published/good enough/rich/finally worth of your parents’ love, etc. Let that voice yell—over music or a buzzsaw or live music or out the car window—let it yell loud until it’s hoarse.

 4. Take a short break, but do something that uses a different part of your brain—like math.
 Or filing your back taxes.
 If you end up playing Fallout, try not to get lost for too long looking for the perfect power-armor.